 Bassoon Instrument Facts

-In this article, we’ll explore what the bassoon musical instrument is, examining what it sounds like, its history, how its made and explore some of the great music it has produced over its long established history.
+In this article, we’ll explore the question “what is a bassoon” by examining what it sounds like, its history, how its made and explore some of the great music it has produced over its long established history.
 Search the Table of Contents or watch the video below to get started on our instrument guide.

 What does the Bassoon Sound Like?